mainmatter/ember-simple-auth/README.md

 authentication provider when it authenticates the session (e.g. the `access_token` in the case of the
 [OAuth 2.0 authenticator](#the-rfc-6749-oauth-20-authenticator)), __the
-authorizer uses that secret information to identify the user in requests__ made later on.
-Thus, as the authorizer depends on the information provided by the authenticator, the 2 have to fit together.
+authorizer uses that secret information to identify the user in subsequent requests__.
+Thus, as the authorizer depends on the information provided by the authenticator, the two have to fit together.

 There is always only one authorizer in an application which can be set when Ember.SimpleAuth is set up (see the